 Hurricanes and other natural disasters can ruin your vacation.
-Before heading to Mexico during hurricane season (June to November), check the weather forecasts and read up about precautions you can take in our article: Hurricane Season Travel in Mexico
+Before heading to Mexico during hurricane season (June to November), check the weather forecasts and read up about precautions you can take.

 Mexico Weather by Region

-There are regional variations to Mexico's weather which we will look at in the following pages.
-Click through the links below to read about weather conditions in different areas of Mexico, and to see average annual temperatures for various destinations.Continue to 2 of 8 below.
+There are regional variations to Mexico's weather which we will look at in more detail below.
+Read on to learn about weather conditions in different areas of Mexico, and to see average annual temperatures for various destinations.Continue to 2 of 8 below.

 02 of 08